realitydeslab/.github/profile/README.md

 Based on HoloKit, we also created award-winning MR creative projects:

-* [Multiplayer Onsite Fighting Arena (MOFA)](https://mofa.ar) is a multiplayer MR game frameworking in the theme of casting in magic spells, where we explored paradigm of competitive, cooperative, asymmetric mixed reality game design strategy.
+* [Multiplayer Onsite Fighting Arena (MOFA)](https://mofa.ar) is a multiplayer MR game framework by casting in magic spells, where we explored paradigms of competitive, cooperative, asymmetric mixed reality game design strategies.
 Awarded as the best interactivity demo in CHI 2023 and honorable mention in best demo in ISMAR 2023.